Sheridan Voysey

 • The single sentence David spoke that changed Nicky forever

 As I’ve said in the introductory paragraphs of Nicky’s chapter in Open House Volume 2, there wasn’t a dry eye between us at the end of this interview.
-It’s a fitting way to remember David Wilkerson, a man who risked his very life to follow the call of God and love the most ‘unloveable’.
+It’s a fitting way to remember David Wilkerson also – a man who risked his very life to follow the call of God and love the most ‘unloveable’.

 Q: Have you read The Cross and the Switchblade, or Nicky Cruz’s book Run Baby Run?
-How have you been touched by the life, faith and service of David Wilkerson?
+How have you been touched by his story?
+Tell me now

 i read cross and switchblade as a 9 year old. can’t remember all the details, but can remember being amazed by the work of God done in and through wilkerson. praise God for a life not wasted.